 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-Our accommodation will vary from simple guesthouses and community homestays with shared facilities, to modern hotels with private bathrooms.
+Our accommodation will vary from simple guesthouses and community homestays with shared facilities to modern hotels with private bathrooms.
 Laundry and Wi-Fi will be available often, except while on expeditions or on homestays.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

-Food is undoubtedly a highlight when travelling in Asia and throughout there will be the opportunity to eat authentic Asian food.
+Food is undoubtedly a highlight when traveling in Asia and throughout there will be the opportunity to eat authentic Asian food.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.